 Figure 1.
 Relationship of the Image data model within the overall VO data model architecture.
 ImageDM uses the items highlighted in red.

-The role of the Image data model in the virtual observatory data model architecture is shown in Figure 1.
-Image extends Observation, the common base model for VO top-level classes of data.
-Other classes of data such as an ObsTAP index table or a Spectrum also extend Observation; hence all share the same common generic dataset metadata.
+Image logically extends Observation, the common base model for VO top-level classes of data.
+Other classes of data such as an ObsTAP index table or a Spectrum also extend Observation; all share the same common generic dataset metadata.